Armando024/Assembly_Language/README.md

   Third: The rest was dealing with dates and leap years which just became more of a flow control.

  ## How to run?
-    You can run it using it emu8086 or used vim like i did. http://www.emu8086.com/
+    You can run it using it emu8086. http://www.emu8086.com/
     You can also used TASM which can be found in the internet.
 ## Example gif